perplexityjeff/PowerShell-InternetExplorer-Homepage/README.md

 # PowerShell-InternetExplorer-Homepage
-PowerShell based function to Set a website as homepage in Internet Explorer's configuration
+PowerShell based function to Set a website as the homepage in Internet Explorer's configuration

 ## Usage